sirviot/data-analysis-with-python-2020/README.md

  4. Select _Reopen in Container_ from the Command Palette (this will take a few minutes)

 After that the TMC extension should be available in the icons on the left.

+ 1. Login to your TMC account from the extension
+ 2. Download the assignments
+ 3. Open the _Workspace_

+The files from this repository (the `.devcontainer` and others) will not be visible during when the course workspace is open, and only the course assignments are editable then.
+The code is stored inside the Docker container, so it will not be available if the container is closed.
+The code that has been uploaded to TCM should be available for downloading again though.

 ## How Was This Made